Fitting Images

 Build the model

-First, we create a table of our image data that will be attached to the Planet
+First, we create a table of our image observations:

 )